-Revenue Account # & Title mount

 Transfer in from REET II \$ 35,000

 \$ -

 \$ -

 \$ -

-2023 Draft Budget Annual Sidewalk Repair Program Previous Review: This is an ongoing, sustaining program, begun in 2020.
+2023 Budget Annual Sidewalk Repair Program Previous Review: This is an ongoing, sustaining program, begun in 2020.
 Repairs to the existing sidewalk network to fix broken, offset and/or damaged areas.
 The 2023 Program will focus on repairing damaged shared use path along Harbour Pointe Boulevard.
-2020.
-Council Priority Fund Name Capital Projects Amount Requested \$185,000 Nature of the expenditure?
-Ongoing Project eligible for REET II Funding Yes Any Additional No Revenue?
+Fund Name Council Priority Capital Projects Amount Requested Nature of the expenditure?
+Ongoin g Any Additional No \$185,000 Project eligible for REET II Funding Yes Revenue?
 If Yes, Identify Below